-This lab-based course will teach the scientific principles, concepts and methodologies required to understand the relationship between human beings and their natural environment.
+This lab-based course will teach the scientific principles, concepts and methodologies required to understand the relationship between human beings, their natural environment, and the Earth's dynamic forces.
 Students will identify and analyze environmental problems both natural and human-made and evaluate the relative risks associated with these problems by examining alternative solutions for resolving and/or preventing them.
-Students will explore ways that we can work together globally to solve environmental issues.
-Students will explore the economic, ethical, social, and political implications of our actions with regards to the environment using case studies as the basis for their learning.
-This course is for grade 11-12 students who have successfully completed Biology.
-Completion of Chemistry recommended.
+Technology will be used in the classroom and other resource areas assisting the student in understanding a more complete picture of the Earth's dynamic forces and the effects they will have on people and the environment.